-Joanna Bonilla lost her father in 2017 to internal bleeding from liver disease that went untreated.
-She didn’t get to say goodbye to her immigrant father who passed away in a hospital alone while in U.S. custody.
+Joanna Bonilla and her siblings lost their father in 2017 to internal bleeding from liver disease that went untreated.
+They didn’t get to say goodbye to their immigrant father who passed away in a hospital alone while he was in U.S. custody.

 Joanna can’t get her dad back, but one thing she knows she can do is seek justice and bring awareness to a problem that can create profound pain for other families.
 That’s why she’s now suing CGB Health Systems LLC, the medical provider at Hudson County Jail at the time of her father’s death.

 Joanna is heartbroken that things have worsened in immigrant detention facilities since her father Carlos Bonilla’s death.
 Instead of there being improvements in the treatment of detainees, there are multiple dire reports of inhumane conditions, overcrowded cells, lack of medical assistance when needed and many other deaths.

 Carlos’ case echoes the lives of migrants in search of a better life who have died while in U.S. custody.
 The Salvadoran father of four lived in the U.S. for 25 years, and owned a construction company with his brother.